FADILAMEEN4321/celery-django-aws-ec2-setup/celery-django-aws-ec2-setup.md

     # You can give any name for your_project_name.
 Dont need any relation with django project name.

 Add the following content to the file and save:
+Replace your_user with your users name
+Replace your_virtualenv with path to your virtualenv Replace your_django_app with your django app name where celery.py exists

     # Name of nodes to start